slamwise0001/VVunderlore-Toolkit-Full/Extras/Templates/playercharacter_template.md

 }

 async function createSecondFileFromTemplate(playerName) {
-  // 1) Locate the second template file by name/path:
   const secondTemplateTFile = tp.file.find_tfile("Extras/Templates/playerdash_template");
   if (!secondTemplateTFile) {
     new Notice("Second template not found: Templates/playerdash_template");
     return;
   }

-  // 2) Read the entire template as a string: let secondTemplateContent = await app.vault.read(secondTemplateTFile);
+  let secondTemplateContent = await app.vault.read(secondTemplateTFile);

-  // 3) Replace any placeholder in that second template, e.g. {{PlayerName}}
-  //    with the actual 'playerName' we already have. secondTemplateContent = secondTemplateContent.replace(/{{PlayerName}}/g, name);
+  secondTemplateContent = secondTemplateContent.replace(/{{PlayerName}}/g, name);

-  // 4) Decide where the new note should go:
-  //    Adjust this path/folder name to suit your vault structure. const secondFilePath = `Extras/PC Dashboards/dash-${name}`;
+  const secondFilePath = `Extras/PC Dashboards/dash-${name}`;

-  // 5) Create the new file using the Templater function: await tp.file.create_new(secondTemplateContent, secondFilePath);
+  await tp.file.create_new(secondTemplateContent, secondFilePath);
   new Notice(`Created extra file for ${name}`);
 }

-// Finally, actually call that function, passing in the new character's name: await createSecondFileFromTemplate(name);
+await createSecondFileFromTemplate(name);
 %>